AhmetZamanis/UsedCarKicksClassification/Report.md

     HUMMER              1
     Name: count, dtype: int64

+The “Model” column records the car model.
+There are more than 1000+ models, so if we want to use this column as a feature, we’ll likely use target encoding.
+More on this in the feature engineering & preprocessing sections.

 ``` python
 # There are 1063 unique models, many with only 1 observation.
 df["Model"].value_counts()